 This mainly applies when the CIMcloud site is replacing an existing site with a public facing catalog.
 This article provides more details – Search Engine Optimization (SEO) Checklists.
-The existing sites may have built up SEO (Search Engine Optimization) that you do not want to loose.
+The existing sites may have built up SEO (Search Engine Optimization) that you do not want to lose.
 If this is the case, you may want to reach out to SEO experts to help.
 CIMcloud does offer tools to help with SEO but we are not SEO experts.
 A few tings to consider:

 - Do you have Static Pages set up where needed?